Master of Magic: Reception

+James V. Trunzo reviewed Masters of Magic in White Wolf Inphobia #54 (April, 1995), rating it a 5 out of 5 and stated that "I don't believe that you will tire of MOM.
+There are simply too many options and too much variety.
+Even the simple but effective diplomacy segment is enjoyable - and I usually abhor diplomacy.
+If I had to buy one fantasy game right now, Masters of Magic would be it."

 Computer Gaming World called this version fantastic and named it as #141 of their "150 Best Games of All Time".
 Similarly, IGN placed the game as one of their "Top 25 Games of All Time" in 2000 and "Top 100 Games of All Time" in 2003, praising it for its innovative simultaneous play of two worlds.
 Tracy Baker wrote in Computer Gaming Classics named it as a strategy game classic for its success in implementing the mechanics of Master of Orion in a fantasy setting.

 Master of Magic was inducted into GameSpy's Hall of Fame in 2000, with the network describing it as a visually stunning game with "enduring replayability", due to its randomness and large variety of spells.
 GameSpy credited the game with being more popular than Master of Orion and responsible for making Steve Barcia and Simtex household names.
 Computer Gaming World inducted Master of Magic into its Hall of Fame in 2005.
 The game has been referenced as a representative product of MicroProse in gaming reviews.
 The writer Alan Emrich, responsible for coining the "4X genre" term, has placed Master of Magic in the top position on his "Games of All Time" list in 2001.

 In 2012, a retrospective review of Eurogamer concluded: "It hasn't yet been surpassed by any other fantasy 4X game.
 Curiously enough, Master of Magic remains the best example of its kind".